sylvchev/beetl-competition/README.md

 ## How to start

-Once beetl is installed, you could download the data with
+Once beetl is installed, you could download the data with, 'path' returns the folder name contains the data

 ```
 from beetl.task_sleep import BeetlSleepDataset
 ds = BeetlSleepDataset()
-ds.download()
+path = ds.download()
 X, y, info = ds.get_data()
 ```